weisongwen/ros_class/README.md

 # Template for writing ROS node package, using C++

-This ros node firstly subscribe the topic (/imu), then publish the content with new topic name (/imu2).
+This ros node firstly subscribe the topic (/imu), then publish the content with new topic name (/imu2). calculate the translation based on the axis acc. the translation is published as topic (/translation).

 [imu](https://baike.baidu.com/item/%E6%83%AF%E6%80%A7%E6%B5%8B%E9%87%8F%E5%8D%95%E5%85%83/7942440?fr=aladdin) is a sensor to measure the acceleration of objects,